anaykulkarni/Advanced-Calculator/README.md

 # Advanced-Calculator
 ### A calculator with features of a scientific calculator, programmer's calculator and date related calculations.
 The Advanced calculator is a Java Swing application developed using [JDK 1.8.0](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [NetBeans 8.2](https://netbeans.org/downloads/?pagelang=pt_BR).
 #### The project implements the SOLID design principles and Best Coding practices.
 The application development was Test-Driven and test cases for the code model have been implemented using JUnit classes.
 Also, the Java Documentation is available for the code model.

 #### Running the project:
 - Clone the project in NetBeans and Run on JRE 1.8.0.
+#### To view JavaDoc,
+- Extract the archive, javadoc.rar or,
+- In NetBeans, go to 'run' and select 'Generate Java Doc'.

 The advanced calculator application consists of three functional units,
 1. Scientific Calculator